 - In Revelation Space, the Melding Plague has fused Captain John Brannigan to his ship, Nostalgia for Infinity.
 It's all very eldritch.

 - Shades of Grey: What happens to creatures who die atop (or get stuck in) the roadways made of "Perpetulite".
-Perpetulite is a material designed to absorb organic material to repair itself, usually in the form of fallen leaves or errant giraffes.
+Perpetulite is designed to absorb organic material to repair and renew itself, usually in the form of fallen leaves or errant giraffes.
 When Eddie, Jane, and Courtland make it to High Saffron, they see the remains of hundreds of people being dissolved into a Perpetulite pavilion, and find their spoons littering the sides of the road in massive piles.

 "Lying beneath the surface of the Perpetulite, like a drowned man under ice, was a blank face staring back up at me.
 His mouth was wide open and his hands palms up.
 His bones were all perfectly visible within the gentle overlay of soft tissue, and even the herringbone pattern of his jacket was discernible.
 Like the giraffe I had seen outside East Carmine, the indiscriminate organoplastoid had simply absorbed him as if he were nothing more than rainwater or leaf litter.
 But as I stared at the apparition in the smooth surface, I noticed that another, more fully digested body was just discernible to his left.
 And beyond that there was another.
 And another.
 As I looked around, I saw that the swirling pattern I had assumed was as random as that in linoleum was actually a jumble of semi-digested people, lying in haphazard profusion.
 The Perpetulite had consumed their tissue, bones, teeth, clothes—and left behind only the indigestible parts, which were simply moved tidily to the side."